 The Fermat Mathematics Contest is written in February at the University of Waterloo and is open to Grade 11 students and below.

-On Sunday, at the end of National Volunteer Week, as I was preparing to write my blog expressing my thanks to our vast number of St.
+On Sunday, at the end of National Volunteer Week, as I was preparing to write my blog expressing my thanks to our vast number of St. Clement’s volunteers, I came across a tweet by Seth Godin.

 On April 12, sixteen St. Clement’s students really got dramatic.
-The girls in the Senior ADA4M drama class, with crew members from the ADA3M class,
+The girls in the Senior ADA4M drama class, with crew members from the ADA3M class, competed at the Regional level of the National Theatre School of Canada Drama Festival.

 I am writing my blog on Sunday in a hotel room in Montreal after a day of nasty weather in Toronto, and the anticipation of the same kind of weather in Montreal to come.

-As part of our ongoing strategy for engaging our community in conversations about our academic program SCS is excited to announce our newest platform for academic info –
+As part of our ongoing strategy for engaging our community in conversations about our academic program SCS is excited to announce our newest platform for academic info – a brand new podcast called Inside 21!

 With thanks to our Clementines, this weekend I found myself reflecting on powerful productions and how they come to be.
 While an audience member often sees only the end result,